zacharywelch/kabu/README.md

 ## Getting Started

 To view kabu locally any http server will do.
-Python's `SimpleHTTPServer` is super easy to setup.
+Python's built-in server is super easy to setup.

 ---